Mamenchisaurus: Classification

-The 2023 redescription of M. sinocanadorum found a consistent sister taxon relationship between it and Xinjiangtitan, with Hudiesaurus and referred material of M. hochuanensis (ZDM 0126) also found to be consistent relatives.
+The 2023 redescription of M. sinocanadorum found a consistent sister taxon relationship with Xinjiangtitan, with Hudiesaurus and ZDM 0126 (previously referred to M. hochuanensis) also found to be consistent relatives.

+Below is a cladogram from the description of Mamenchisaurus sanjiangensis.

 Paleochronology

 Mamenchisaurus was originally thought to have ranged from the Middle to Late Jurassic.
-However, there is not reliable dating for the Upper Shaximiao Formation, where many of the Mamenchisaurus species are found.
+However, there is no reliable dating for the Upper Shaximiao Formation, where many of the Mamenchisaurus species are found.

-A study published in 2018 used uranium–lead dating on the underlying Omeisaurus bearing beds of the Lower Shaximiao Formation, previously thought to belong to the Middle Jurassic.
+A study published in 2018 used uranium–lead dating on the underlying Omeisaurus-bearing beds of the Lower Shaximiao Formation, previously thought to belong to the Middle Jurassic.
 However, the radiometric dating found the Lower Shaximiao Formation dated to the Late Jurassic, Oxfordian Stage, around 159 million years ago (mya).
-This finding suggests a younger age for the overlying Mamenchisaurus bearing rocks of the Upper Shaximiao; implying them to be no older than the Oxfordian.
+This finding suggests a younger age for the overlying Mamenchisaurus-bearing rocks of the Upper Shaximiao, implying them to be no older than the Oxfordian.

 M. sinocanadorum was found from the Middle to Upper Shishugou Formation.
-Radiometric dating suggests this formation dated to the Oxfordian, ranging from 158.7 to 161.2 mya.
+Radiometric dating suggests this formation dates to the Oxfordian, ranging from 158.7 to 161.2 mya.
 M. anyuensis, was found in the Suining Formation, thought initially to be Middle to Late Jurassic.
 A 2019 study found these rocks belonged to the Early Cretaceous, Aptian Stage, with an average age of around 114.4 mya.
 This indicates that mamenchisaurids might have existed around 30 million years longer than previously thought.